Zeelandic Flanders: Disputes with Belgium

-As Zeelandic Flanders was historically part of Flanders, demands/plans to annex it have been made by Belgium/Belgian politicians on multiple occasions.

-A famous example would be Leopold II, who had made plans to invade the Netherlands before he became king.
-He planned to annex Limburg as well, and even had spies gain information on the Dutch military.
+As Zeelandic Flanders was historically part of Flanders, demands and plans to annex it have been made by Belgian politicians on multiple occasions.
+A famous example was when Leopold II made plans to invade the Netherlands before he became king.
+He also planned to annex Limburg, and had spies gain information on the Dutch military.
 He decided to abolish his plans after contacting France, who did not support it.

 Another famous occasion was shortly after World War I. Belgium once again claimed both Zeelandic Flanders and Limburg, this time as a reconciliation.
 Even though the Netherlands was neutral in the war, Belgium felt the neutrality was a sign of support for Germany and suspected the Netherlands of collaborating with them.

 Language

 The native dialect of the western part of the region is Zeelandic Flemish, that can be considered a variety of both West Flemish and closely related Zeelandic.
 In the central regions, the Land-van-Axels and Land-van-Cadzands dialects of Zeelandic, itself a transition language between West Flemish and Hollandic, are spoken.
 In the eastern part, East Flemish with some Brabantian influence is spoken.
 Because some smaller areas were isolated by water, and thus being small islands, there are some dialects that differ slightly with the 'normal' dialect.